 The current location of the National Library

 is rather obscure ( down a narrow lane) and the buildings best decsribed as non-descript.
 They are currently preparing for the move to the new National Library in the new ( and controversial ) national capital, and it was clear they were aware of the challenges of relocating thousands of irreplaceable items including ancient palm-leave manuscripts.
-Apprently a digitising project is underway, which eventually may make
+Apprently a digitising project is underway, which eventually may make the materials

 People who just can't retire

-the materials more accesible.
+more accesible.
 Due to the short notice of my arrival, it was impossible to gain permssion for me to see any of the library collection.
 I gathered this is also the case for non-foreigners!

 The Deputy-director confessed to having been unable to gain further training qualifications overseas, due to her having a government job.
 I read this as other countries refusing to permit her entry.
 It will be interesting to see if this changes provided the contry continues to move towards legitimate democracy.
 However, a number of times other people were mentioned as having received library training in Australia, and it was clearly seen as valuable.
 Similarly I later met a member of the advisory board of the CETANA school, a professor of economics, who received her training in Australia (at UNE) in the early '80's.